 There are always fall risks when working at elevated levels.
 Anyone working on a cherry picker or bucket truck has the risk of falling, but there are other hazards.

 Since these devices are often attached to utility trucks, they are mobile and have the risk of moving or being hit by other moving vehicles and are often in different locations.

 Some common causes of bucket truck injuries and fatalities include:

-- Falling from lift.
+- Falling from the lift.
 From boom-supported lifts like cherry pickers and bucket trucks, 50% of falls are due to being ejected from the lift.
-This can be caused by impact from hitting or being hit by other vehicles or objects, sudden jerking motions or from falling objects.
+This can be caused by the impact of hitting or being hit by other vehicles or objects, sudden jerking motions, or falling objects.

 - Electrocution.
 Many injuries and fatalities working on aerial lifts are due to coming in contact with power lines.
 This can be from workers that maintain the power lines or construction lifts that inadvertently hit power lines.

 - Tip-over.
 If improper weights are in lifts, the truck's load limits are exceeded, the truck is moved or the vehicle is not stable while using a lift, there can be tip-over accidents from great heights.
 These incidents can lead to fractures, internal crushing, and fatalities.